learn-want/ETH2.0-reward/Readme.md

     - run `get_attestation_reward.py`
     - run `get_proposer_reward.py`
     - run `get_sync_committee_reward.py`
-   then, you can aggregate the data by executing the following script:
     - run `aggregated_epoch_reward.py`
     - run `aggregated_daily_reward.py`
 7. Navigate to the [data](data) directory to review the datasets.
 For the full dataset, please download the `total_validator_reward.parquet` file from the provided Harvard Dataverse link and place it in the [data](data) directory.